-Animations & transitions | HeyGen Academy
+Animations & Transitions | HeyGen Academy

 Start by clicking the element you want to animate.
 Once selected, animation markers appear in the Script Panel.
 These markers control when the element enters and exits the scene.

-You can drag the markers along the timeline to line up the animation with your script.
+You can drag the markers along the timeline to align the animation with your script.
 Then open the Animation menu and choose a style such as Fade, Slide, Zoom, or Pop.
 Hover over each option to see a live preview before applying it.

 Use the Duration slider to control how fast or slow the animation plays.
 When you’re finished, click Preview to see how it looks in context.